OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

 -  Export

+-  Version

--  *Version 1.0* – Sets the FMI export version to 1.0
+  -  *1.0* – Sets the FMI export version to 1.0

--  *Version 2.0* – Sets the FMI export version to 2.0
+  -  *2.0* – Sets the FMI export version to 2.0

+-  Type

+  -  *Model Exchange* – Sets the FMI export type to Model Exchange.

+  -  *Co-Simulation* – Sets the FMI export type to Co-Simulation.

+  -  *Model Exchange and Co-Simulation* – Sets the FMI export type to Model Exchange and Co-Simulation.

+-  *FMU Name* – Sets a prefix for generated FMU file.

 Debugger
 --------